The Ice Cream Bean Fruit Tree!

 - Other Uses: The wood of the tree is occasionally used in construction, especially as planks or rafters.
 In its native range, it has been a source of latex used to adulterate chicle.

 - Ice cream bean fruit trees are multipurpose trees and are valuable additions to gardens, orchards, fields, hedgerows, or wayside wastelands throughout warm parts of the world.
 Generally, they have outstanding prospects as urban trees for the tropics.
 They are also a source of snacks for the owners and cash for the enterprising.

 3) Growing Instructions

 - Growing: They grow rapidly, are tolerant of diverse soils, and are resistant to disease and fire.
-These trees generally occur near river banks, so it has year round irrigation.
+These trees generally occur near river banks, so it has year-round irrigation.

-- Best time to Harvest: When fruit is dark orange and soft to the touch.
+- Best time to Harvest: When the fruit is dark orange and soft to the touch.
 Sometimes may be hard yet orange but will ripen after picked.